Slides 📊

 Online instruction

-6. What is the response variable?
+4. What is the response variable?

 8.5.2.
 Example 2: Hand Cream Comparison

 The researchers recruit 40 women to participate in a hand cream comparison study.
 Half the women (20) use Hand Cream Type 1 for one month, while the other half (20) use Hand Cream Type 2 for one month.
 All participants stop using any hand cream for two weeks to allow the effects of the first cream to dissipate.
 The groups switch—those who used Type 1 now use Type 2 for one month, and those who used Type 2 now use Type 1 for one month.
 At the end of each phase, participants complete satisfaction surveys.
-The researchers then compare each woman’s satisfaction with Type 1 versus Type 2.
+The researchers then compare each participant’s satisfaction with Type 1 versus Type 2.

 Design Analysis